Sheffield DocFest: History

 In 1990, Peter Symes of BBC TV Features Bristol had the idea of creating a forum for British documentary filmmakers to debate and discuss their craft.
 In 1993, he set up a festival board which included representatives from Channel 4, United Artists, Discovery Channel, Central Independent Television and Granada Television.
 They chose to hold the festival in Sheffield, an English industrial town which was just beginning to develop a media and cultural sector.

 The first Sheffield International Documentary Festival was held in 1994, formatted as an international film festival and conference for documentary professionals.
 It included a film programme, one or two masterclasses, and a party.
 It lasted two days and mainly attracted London-based filmmakers and producers, plus several international commissioners and distributors.

-Over the next eight years, the Festival continued with around 475-700 delegates attending, and total audiences reaching around 2000.
+Over the next eight years, the festival continued, with around 475 to 700 delegates attending, and total audiences reaching around 2000.
 The Festival became an opportunity for London-based independent filmmakers to talk to commissioners at the BBC and Channel 4, who were otherwise difficult to reach.
 Success at the Festival might mean landing a job for the coming year.

-In 2005 DocFest attracted more than 600 mostly-UK delegates and enjoyed almost 9000 screening and session admissions.
-However, with changes in the factual television marketplace, it was time for DocFest to move from a primarily craft-based event, and increase its marketplace activity.
+In 2005, DocFest attracted more than 600 mostly UK delegates and enjoyed almost 9,000 screening and session admissions.
+However, with changes in the factual television marketplace, it was time for DocFest to move from a primarily craft-based event and increase its marketplace activity.
 The chairman at the time, Steve Hewlett, visited the Australian International Documentary Conference (AIDC) where he met its director Heather Croall, who had a background in filmmaking and had founded the cross-platform storytelling event DigiDocs.
-He invited Croall to come and work for the festival, where she was subsequently Festival Director & CEO until early 2015, turning around the Festival's fortunes.
+He invited Croall to come and work for the festival, where she was subsequently Festival Director and CEO until early 2015, turning around the Festival's fortunes.

 The 1990s rise in international co-productions meant that British producers could no longer rely solely on one big broadcaster for their entire budget, and instead had to look abroad to piece together financing for their films.
 To internationalise the Festival and help filmmakers achieve this financing, Croall introduced the MeetMarket pitching forum, where filmmakers pitch their ideas to funders in one-to-one meetings.
-MeetMarket was developed with the help Karolina Lidin, Marketplace Executive Producer since 2008.
+MeetMarket was developed with the help of Karolina Lidin, Marketplace Executive Producer since 2008.
 In 2003, she developed the very first MeetMarket with Croall at AIDC, which was later brought to Sheffield in 2006.